Contact Us

 But The Burren is far from a lifeless landscape.
 One of the most amazing things about The Burren is its flora.

-Sea thrift wildflowers in the Burren
+Sea thrift growing between the rocks in the Burren

 Between the folds of limestone, life is sprouting out.
 A unique microclimate creates the conditions where Arctic and alpine plants can grow alongside Mediterranean ones.

 So between your rock hopping, make sure to keep your eyes peeled for beauties such as bright blue gentians peaking out.
+These metallic-blue coloured flowers are the symbol of the Burren National Park and flower between April and early June.

 Check up on wildflowers from the Burren and elsewhere in Ireland

-☠️ 5,000 Years Of History
+ā˜ ļø 5,000 Years Of History

 The Burren was first inhabited during the Neolithic early Stone Age era, over 5,000 years ago.